-This story is for people who live with other people and are self isolating.
+This story is for people who live by themselves

 For social stories to be successful they should be read regularly, in the same way each time and before the event.
 This means this story will be most successful if it is read every day regardless of if the person is self-isolating or showing symptoms.